Rational sets in virtually abelian groups: languages and growth: Geodesic normal forms

 In light of Proposition \ref{prop:rationalCWP}, which establishes the equivalence of coset-wise polyhedral and rational sets, Theorem \ref{thm:CWPrational} gives the following. \begin{corollary} Let $G$ be a virtually abelian group.
-Rational subsets have rational (relative) growth series with respect to any generating set of $G$.
+Rational subsets have \(\N\)-rational (relative) weighted growth series with respect to any generating set of $G$.
 The following types of sets are rational, and therefore have rational growth series with respect to any set of generators of $G$: \begin{enumerate} \item elements of any fixed subgroup, \item coset representatives of a fixed subgroup, \item algebraic sets, \item definable sets, \item conjugacy representatives. \end{enumerate} \end{corollary} We can easily generalise Theorem \ref{thm:GF} and obtain geodesic normal form representatives for coset-wise polyhedral sets, and therefore rational sets in general. \begin{theorem} Let $G$ be a virtually abelian group and $V$ a coset-wise polyhedral subset of $G$.
-The geodesic normal form representatives given by $\GF(V)$ form an $m$-regular language when viewed as tuples. \end{theorem} \begin{proof} Let $V$ be coset-wise polyhedral.
+The geodesic normal form representatives given by $\GF(V)$ form an $m$-regular language when viewed as tuples for some positive integer $m$. \end{theorem} \begin{proof} Let $V$ be coset-wise polyhedral.
 As in the above proof, the Benson normal form (GF) representation of $V$ is a finite union of sets of the form $\phi_\pi(U^\pi)\cap \cA_\pi^{-1}(V_t)$, which are polyhedral and hence semilinear.
-The result then follows from Lemma \ref{lem:semilinearregular} and Lemma \ref{lem:regularunion}. \end{proof} Finally, Proposition \ref{prop:forgetful} implies that any rational set has unique geodesic representatives that form an EDT0L language. \begin{corollary} Let $G$ be a virtually abelian group with generating set $\Sigma$, and let $R \subseteq G$ a rational set.
-The geodesic normal form representatives $\GF(R)$ form an $m$-regular language as $m$-tuples, and hence an EDT0L language when viewed as a set of words over $\Sigma$. \end{corollary}
+The result then follows from Lemma \ref{lem:semilinearregular} and Lemma \ref{lem:regularunion}. \end{proof} Finally, Proposition \ref{prop:forgetful}, which shows how the forgetful map takes $n$-regular $n$-variable language to EDT0L ones, implies that any rational set has unique geodesic representatives that form an EDT0L language. \begin{corollary} Let $G$ be a virtually abelian group with finite monoid generating set $\Sigma$, and let $R \subseteq G$ a rational set.
+There exists some positive integer $m$ such that the geodesic normal form representatives $\GF(R)$, written as $m$-tuples, form an $m$-variable language that is $m$-regular.